Lombard Historic Preservation Commission

 The Commission has the authority to recommend the designation of landmark sites or districts having a special historical or community interest or value.
 These sites are designated based on their character, interest, or value as part of the development, heritage, or cultural characteristics of the Village, as well as their architectural significance (for buildings at least 50 years old) and/or potential archaeological importance.

 If a local landmark is altered, it may need to obtain a Certificate of Appropriateness from the Village.
 The Secretary of the Interior office’s has guidelines online regarding standards for rehabilitation of historic buildings.

-There are eight designated local landmarks in the Village of Lombard including:
+There are nine designated local landmarks in the Village of Lombard including:

 - The Sheldon Peck Homestead (355 E. Parkside Avenue)

 - The Lombard Cemetery (460 S. Main Street)

 - Babcock’s Grove House (101 W. St. Charles Road)